EmilyEnnn/EmilyEnnn/README.md

 ## Hi there 👋 My name is Emily Tai Pei En ✨
-### 🌱 I’m currently taking degrees in Computer Sciences in Bioinformatics as a first year student.
+### 🌱 I’m currently taking Degree in Computer Sciences in Bioinformatics as a first year student.
 ### ⭐ I'm pursuing my studies in University of Technology Malaysia.
 ### 💬 My skills: Drawing, Painting, Research, Communication, Teamwork
 ### 📫 How to reach me: emilytaipei@graduate.utm.my